An Automation Campaign is a group of event types that are executed over time based on a contacts actions.

 - Click SAVE to save the List.

-- Import subscribers into your list.
+- Import contacts into your list.

 - Create a List Definition for the Automation Campaign.